Pavan-mehta/Generalised-Polynomial-Chaos/README.md

 # Generalised-Polynomial-Chaos
 Non Intrusive Generalised Polynomial Chaos

-This is a Fortran 90 code which can be complied in any standard Fortran complier such a gfortran (Linux - my personal favrate), NAG or Siverfrost
+This is a Fortran 90 code which can be complied in any standard Fortran complier such a gfortran (my personal favourite), NAG or Siverfrost

 This code is for an univariate non - intrusive Generalised Polynomial Choas Technique, also known as Stoachastic Collocation Method